asyhar22/asyhar22/README.md

 # Hi, I'm Asyhar

 Welcome to my GitHub repository!
-My name is Asyhar and I am interested in data science and other stuff related to Python.
-This repository is created to store my portfolio, where I showcase my projects and skills in the field of data science.
+This repository is created to store my portfolio, where I showcase my projects and skills in the field of data.

 ## About Me

 I am a passionate data enthusiast who enjoys working with data and extracting insights from it.
-I have a solid foundation in Python programming and am continuously learning new skills and techniques to improve my knowledge in this field.
+My background is finance, but I also have a solid foundation in Ms. Excel, PowerBI, PowerQuery, DAX, SQL, Python.

 ## Projects